 Art is part of the Expressive Arts Faculty

-- Ms C Peres da Costa - Head of Faculty
+- Ms C Peres da Costa - Head of Art (Ceramics Specialist)

-- Mr N Tulsidas - Photography Teacher (see separate sub page for course information)
+- Mr N Tulsidas - Teacher in Charge of Photography (see separate sub page for course information)

 - Mrs J Bwye - Art Technician

 Click here to view the Art Learning Journey

 Please click below for detailed Programmes of Study for each year group: